Overview of individual counseling

 What to expect at your first session

 When you first contact UCPS for services, you will typically be scheduled for a 45-50 minute initial appointment with one of our staff counselors.
-We ask that you come at least 15 minutes early for this appointment, as you will be expected to complete paperwork prior to your first session.

 During the meeting, a counselor will spend the time getting to know you and your reasons for seeking counseling.
 The counselor will then collaborate with you to determine how UCPS can best meet your needs, which may include brief individual therapy, group therapy, and/or a referral to a therapist in the local community.